katterfelto/AdventOfCode/README.md

 ## My setup

 I'm currenty working in python and using the [advent-of-code-data](https://pypi.org/project/advent-of-code-data/) python module to access the input data.
 I'm using VS Code and executing the scripts from the root of the repo (hence the paths to arcive the input data files).

+After day 6 (2022) I realised how unit tests could ease the testing, especially since Eric provides test data and the respective results.
+I then restructured the previous days solutions so I can retro fit the unit tests.